kvarak/dnd/docs/_Classes/rogue.md

 #### Spells Known
 You know three 1st-level cleric spells of your choice.
 The Spells Known column of the Divine Herald Spellcasting table shows when you learn more cleric spells of 1st level or higher.
 The spells must be of a level for which you have spell slots.

-Whenever you gain a level in this class, you can replace one of the cleric spells you know with another spell of your choice from the cleric spell list.
-The new spell must be of a level for which you have spell slots.

 <div class="block classTable halfClassTable frame" markdown="1">